 Every day is a tough day to cope with losing a loved one by suicide.

-As a nonprofit organization that promotes awareness of suicide and mental illness and that provides support for those affected, i understand calls on the American Association of Suicide Prevention and the National Alliance on Mental Illness to change the definition of suicide on their websites and in their literature, or to add this new definition on their information pages about suicide.
+As a nonprofit organization that promotes awareness of suicide and mental illness and that provides support for those affected, i understand calls on the American Foundation of Suicide Prevention and the National Alliance on Mental Illness to change the definition of suicide on their websites and in their literature, or to add this new definition on their information pages about suicide.

 Rather than including the outdated, stigmatizing definition about intentionally taking one’s own life, we believe wording should focus on suicide’s tie to severe pain and mental illness.
 The definition should be changed to, “a terminal side effect of mental illness; the result of wanting one’s physical or emotional pain to end.”

 Vonnie, the founder of i understand, lost her husband to suicide, and many of our supporters are survivors, as well.
 We believe that a change in the definition will change the way we all speak.